-Starting in the19th century, the transportation industry became the pulse of Pontiac, MI.
+Starting in the 19th century, the transportation industry became the pulse of Pontiac, MI.
 This community saw decades of phenomenal “boom” growth, some economic “down” cycles, huge industrialization, and recently a newly re-emerging downtown “avant-garde” culture.
-The Pontiac Transportation Museum intends to tell this remarkable story, but also has a role in energizing community development and re-vitalization
+The non-profit Pontiac Transportation Museum intends to tell this remarkable story, but also has a role in energizing community development and re-vitalization.

 The entirety of the Southeast Michigan community takes great pride in their automotive history.
 Documented experience shows that even beyond interested locals, enthusiasts tend to travel in “cruises” and make a transportation museum a destination, planning annual conventions around a museum.
 Beyond “car-crazy “ history buffs, the Pontiac Transportation Museum scope has a broad appeal that includes truck, RV, bus, and wartime conversion enthusiasts; and those just fascinated by the heritage of how this community profoundly affected American culture and lifestyle.

 One of America’s most robust centers of transportation history, innovation, and accomplishment is Pontiac, Michigan.
 To celebrate the heritage and remarkable achievements of this community, the Pontiac Transportation Museum is currently being developed to showcase significant examples of automobiles, trucks, and other vehicles and other designed or built locally – vehicles which truly changed the nation and the world.
 Learn More